-How The Mike Morse Law Firm Can Help With Your Truck Accident
+We Can Help With Your Southfield Truck Accident

 There are many variables to consider when trying to identify who is liable for a truck accident injury.
 The driver or the company isn’t automatically the responsible party.
 Figuring out the true cause of a truck accident can be complicated, but we will help identify unsafe behaviors, health conditions, or equipment problems that may have contributed.